threadkind/GWGND07-Neighborhood-Map/README.md

 ### Sidebar Menu
 The sidebar will show as default when the app is loaded.

+There is a link on the top of the sidebar menu to allow it to be collapsed to move it out of the way.
+When it is collapsed this link changes to say 'expand locations', to allow the menu to be expanded again if necessary.

-The top of the sidebar shows an image pulled through from [Unsplash.com](https://unsplash.com/), if available.
+Under the sidebar control an image is pulled through from [Unsplash.com](https://unsplash.com/), if available.
 Otherwise it will show an error message to advise it is not available.

 All available locations will be shown on the sidebar menu.
 There is a dropdown to allow the markers to be filtered by category.
 When a category is selected, the list will filter along with the markers shown on the map.

-There is a link on the bottom of the sidebar menu to allow it to be collapsed to move it out of the way.
-When it is collapsed this link changes to say expand, to allow the menu to be expanded again if necessary.
+The locations will be scrollable if they are unable to fit on the screen.

 ### Info Menu
 The info menu will appear if a locations is clicked, either by clicking a link in the sidebar menu or clicking a marker on the map.